Manchester based Psychotherapist & Ecotherapist

 and Traditional Talking Therapies

-to many traditional talking therapies, ecotherapy is often focused much
+to many traditional talking therapies, ecotherapy is often focused much more on

-and immersing themselves in the environment and activities, as well as by talking about and
+themselves in the environment and activities, as well as by talking about and

 sharing their insights and experiences.
 Because of this change can often occur

 without the lengthy discussion often associated with many talking therapies.

 aim is to help you to...

 challenge your perceived limitations and unhelpful thought patterns, and develop

 greater awareness of your own strengths, through the use of the natural environment

 and challenging nature-based activities.

-a deeper understanding of how you relate to others, yourself, and your
+a deeper understanding of how you relate to others, yourself, and your life, by

-the nature-based activities and your own life
+activities and your own life

 your new understandings and learnings through sharing thoughts and reflections

 in a relaxed, safe, constructive, supportive, non-judgemental and respectful environment

-your new learnings and positive resources so that they become available
+your new learnings and positive resources so that they become available in your

-people feel relaxed and good when they are out in nature.
+feel relaxed and good when they are out in nature.
 But not many of us know that

 there is also scientific evidence about the healing effects of nature."

 some of the benefits reported by previous participants: